-I see couples and individual clients on weekdays via video, typically in the afternoons, some evenings.
+I do the sacred work of couples and individual counseling on weekdays via video, typically in the afternoons, some evenings.
 My clients find this a convenient, safe, and efficient way to do the deep work of counseling.

 Check out my counseling page if you are serious about investing in deep life transformation or couples counseling.

 I just launched a new organization, Great Oaks Collective, and Overcome, a virtual IOP for Christian couples experiencing sexual betrayal and addiction.
 Currently, my team is offering Overcome, a 10 week program of intensive support and care for couples in crisis.
 Learn more at www.greatoakscollective.com.

 The groups are to be found here: www.theflourishinway.co.
 These include a men's recovery group, and a women's betrayed partner group.